Seagate/cortx/doc/Importing OVA File.rst

 VMware Workstation
 ******************
 Note: With "Bridged" network configuration VMware Workstation should allow DHCP for the installed VMs.
 Some host network adapters might need to be unselected to allow proper operation.
-See [Stackoverflow answer](https://stackoverflow.com/questions/31531235/guest-vm-cant-get-ip-address-with-bridge-mode) for more details
+See https://stackoverflow.com/questions/31531235/guest-vm-cant-get-ip-address-with-bridge-mode for more details

 1. Open the downloaded VMware Workstation Player.